You are here:

 Property & money

-- t-shirts (green only, round neck with no motifs, pockets, buttons, logos or designs)
+- t-shirts (bottle green only, round neck with no motifs, pockets, buttons, logos or designs)

-- unrestricted books, magazines and newspapers in line with community standards (no R-rated publications, no Pyrenees Advocate, Ballarat Courier or Ararat papers)
+- 6 x regional newspapers (No Pyrenees Advocate, Ballarat Courier or Ararat papers)

 Refer to Property & money for details about how much money can be deposited for a prisoner and in what format.

 Money may be left at the Langi Kal Kal Prison during visit times at the visitors’ reception centre.
-An announcement will be made at approximately 1pm for anyone wishing to leave money for prisoners.
+A limit of $140.00 is permitted via visits or mail.